 The list is endless!
 Bringing on team members means you can have specialists available for even more services than you could personally offer as well.

-I have found personally that we’ve been most successful handling business operations and systems, project management and various administrative tasks.
+I have found personally that we’ve been most successful in handling business operations and systems, project management, and various administrative tasks.

 What is your favorite thing about running a VA agency?

 I love that we are able to help even more clients now that I have team members.
 We are able to increase our clients’ exposure which means more of their message is out in the world, and there are more people out there living more fully which makes their communities better.

 I also love having a team behind me that believes in the brand, can serve as thought partners, and who are amazing women I can invest in as a close-knit community.

 For me, the hardest part has been getting enough of the right clients to fill everyone’s schedules to the capacity of how much they’d like to work.
 We would get new clients, then we would lose a client or two so we couldn’t ever get ahead.

 Finding the right clients still proves to be the hardest thing for us.
 But with a rebrand and some new plans in place, we are confident we can get there!

 Is there ever a scenario where it would be better NOT to turn your VA business into an agency?

 I’m sure there are some times when it wouldn’t be the best fit.
 If you aren’t interested in training or managing a team member, then this obviously wouldn’t be the right move for you.